THE ENERGY SECTOR IN ASTURIAS

-Regarding the regional final energy consumption in 2015, there was an annual decline of -13.6 %, the most demanded final energy sources being coal and its derivatives.
+In terms of final regional energy consumption in 2017, a year-on-year increase of 2.9% occurred, with the most demanded final energies being coal and its derivatives.

 FINAL ENERGY CONSUMPTION IN ASTURIAS 2016

-Regional primary energy production, as at the national level, during 2016 experienced a decrease with respect to the previous year, reaching a value of 853 ktep, with a variation of -8.6% with respect to 2015
+Regional primary energy production throughout 2017 underwent a decrease compared to the previous year, reaching a value of 829 ktoe, with a variation of -2.8% compared to 2016.

 The University of Oviedo offers new degrees adapted to the European Area for higher education with qualification that cover most areas of knowledge.
 Some 30 % of its more than 22,000 registered students are following technical courses.

 The Cluster of Energy, the Environment and Climate Change at the University of Oviedo drive forward R&D&i in fields such as clean energy (generation, transport and storage) and energy efficiency.

 The following Degrees from the University of Oviedo related to the energy sector are noteworthy:

 - Erasmus Mundus Master’s Degree in Sustainable Transport and Electrical Power Systems